Regular wellness exams allow us to evaluate your pet’s general health and become aware of any health problems before they become serious illnesses.

 We will request a complete history of your pet’s health.
 Don’t forget to mention any unusual behavior that you have noticed in your pet, including:

 - Excessive drinking of water, panting, scratching or urination

 - Eating more than usual

-Your veterinarian will also want to know about your pet’s daily behavior, including his diet, how much water he drinks and his exercise routine.
-Your veterinarian may ask:
+We will also want to know about your pet’s daily behavior, including his diet, how much water he drinks and his exercise routine.
+Other questions we may ask:

 - Does your pet have trouble getting up in the morning?

 - Does your pet show signs of weakness or unbalance?